oldjun/PyMyORM/README.md

 if status:
     model.where(status=status)
 ```
-as you see, there are more `if` clause as conditions, it looks ugly.
+as you see, there are too more `if` clause conditions, it looks ugly.
 to enhance the code more readable, we can rewrite the code like this:

 ```python